iopipe/serverless-workshop-template/00-setup-and-installation/README.md

 Follow installation instructions [here](https://serverless.com/framework/docs/getting-started/), and instructions for setting up AWS Lambda (here)[https://serverless.com/framework/docs/providers/aws/guide/quick-start/]

+**Note:** If you're using a work AWS account, perhaps consider using a separate account, even spinning up a temporary one, for following along with this workshop

 ## Sign up for IOpipe and get your access token

 Sign up [here](https://dashboard.iopipe.com), then click 'Install' on the left menu.
 Copy your access token into an easily accessible place, or just keep that tab open.